Welcome to Sunday Scribbles!

 ‘Lost again!’ his mother exclaimed.
 ‘What the hell?’

 ‘You suck at poker!’
-Barry’s uncle retorted.
+Barry’s dad retorted.

 Blaise did not wait to find out what she intended to do to him.
 He fled up the stairs, thirst forgotten, and ignored the creak of the floorboards as he ran along the hallway to his bedroom.
-The door slid shut behind him, and Blaise slipped into bed.
+The door slid shut behind him, and he slipped into bed.
 He pulled his thin raggedy blanket around him and shuddered as the wind whistled in through his broken window.

 But then what?
 What if she got caught like Barry did?
 Yesterday, the PCPD had come knocking when his mother was out.
 They suspected her of more than just drug dealing.
 It was only a matter of time before she got herself arrested.
 Maybe he could take care of himself, become better than her.
 Determination settled within him.
 Blaise would become the best criminal mastermind the world had ever seen, and when he ran a heist, no one would get caught.

 Thanks for reading!
 I’m interested in writing a darker character with a redemption arc.
 This will be part of that.
 This is the fifth new story idea that I’ve had since I started Sunday scribbles.
 Writing to a prompt each week is inspirational when looking for new ideas!

 If you try next weeks prompt yourself, let me know how it goes.
 Post your attempt on your blog on the 21st May, and leave a link in the comments below this post so that I can read it 🙂